beginning of content

 Some strong pain relief medicines are known as opioids.
 These medicines include:

-All opioids can be addictive and should be used with caution — especially if you have had problems with alcohol or substance use before.
+All opioids can be addictive and should be used only under the supervision of your doctor — especially if you have had problems with alcohol or substance use before.
 Heroin is also an opioid.

 Access to overdose-reversing medication